 What does seem clear, however, is that barring a new global recession, US NG prices have certainly seen the price lows.
 In the years 2016-2020 therefore, there will be a continual tug-of-war between the rollout of new global dependency on natural gas, operational expenses of the LNG infrastructure required to serve this demand growth, and the geological realities of NG supply. …

 If you accept the proposition that natural gas prices have finally bottomed, then you might be more likely to agree with the following proposition: the production growth required between now and 2020 to serve both domestic demand and exports is large enough to finally move the price of NG higher… This risk in no way conflicts with the TerraJoule.us view that recoverable NG resources in North America are vast.
 Rather, it’s the pace of demand that poses such risk.

 In the continuously updating TerraJoule.us Global Grid Decarb Monitor, the forecsast for power generation growth from solar is revised upward, due to better than expected deployment in the world’s solar leader: China..

-Finally, The TerraJoule.us Transition Index, composed of 70% ETFs and 30% individual equities, fell slightly to 99.67, having started the new year at a notional value of 100.
+Finally, The TerraJoule.us Transition Index, composed of 70% ETFs and 30% individual equities, fell to 98.30, having started the new year at a notional value of 100.
 The Index plays a favored super-theme of TerraJoule.us: that the global economy is transitioning away from liquid fossil fuels, to the powergrid.
 And, that the costs of fossil fuel extraction and combustion increasingly place the energy-capture technologies of wind and solar power in a favorable position.
 Industrial names in the index continue to perform well in 2016, while the basket of solar equities continues to underperform.

 –Gregor Macdonald, Editor of TerraJoule.us – A Journal of Energy Transition.